 Top Industries on YouTube

-Nearly 4,500 qualifying brands activated sponsored videos on YouTube in 2020.
-Brands included in this data were confirmed to use proper FTC disclosure of advertisement, ad or sponsored in their influencer videos.
+3,387 qualifying brands activated sponsored videos on YouTube in 2021.
+Brands included in this data were confirmed to use proper FTC disclosure of advertisement in their sponsored influencer marketing videos.
+NeoReach has compiled all four quarters of 2021 into a holistic year-end review report for in-depth insights from the influencer marketing data on YouTube.
 This report analyzes the highest spending industries.
-NeoReach has compiled all four quarters of 2020 into a holistic year-end review report for in-depth insights from the data on YouTube influencer marketing on YouTube.
-Over the past year, the state of influencer marketing has greatly changed and grown – from the impact of the global pandemic to the thriving online marketplace – for brands, marketers, and creators.
+Below are the top 18 industries in YouTube influencer marketing.

-In 2020, the qualifying brands in the top 19 industries spent a combined total of over $1.1 Billion.
-Amassing nearly 9 Billion views and reaching 51.5 Billion users, the top spending industries are climbing the charts.
+In 2021, the qualifying brands in the top 18 industries spent a combined total of over $603.9 Million.
+Amassing over 4 Billion views and reaching over 44.2 Billion users, these top spending industries have certainly made their mark on the platform.

 Top Industries on YouTube: Closer Look

-Isolating the top 5 industry spenders – Tech, Gaming, Food & Drink, Beauty, and Fashion – Tech, once again, is responsible for just short of half with 44% of the total IMV.
-Tech spent nearly twice as much as the #2 spot Gaming and achieved 1.8x more views over the course of 2020.
-Altogether, these top 5 industries spent $825M on YouTube sponsored videos and racked up 6.4 billion views.
+Isolating the top 5 industry spenders – Tech, Gaming, Food & Drink, Beauty, and Fashion – Tech, once again, is responsible for just short of half with 44% of the total IMV this year.
+Tech spent nearly twice as much as the #2 spot, Gaming.
+Altogether, these top 5 industries spent $442 Million on YouTube sponsored videos and amassed over 3 Billion views.

-To better analyze influencer marketing campaigns on YouTube, we identified each sponsored video as one of four campaign objectives – Branding and Awareness, Contest/Giveaway, Download or Install, Limited Time Offer.
+To better analyze influencer marketing campaigns on YouTube, we identified each sponsored video as one of four campaign objectives – (1) Branding and Awareness, (2) Contest/Giveaway, (3) Download or Install, and (4) Limited Time Offer.
 The data included was from the top 10 brands overall.
-A majority of campaigns were Limited Time Offer and less than 1% were promoting a contest or giveaway.
+The majority of campaigns were Limited Time Offer and only one video, less than 1% of the total campaigns, were promoting a contest or giveaway.